What is cardless cash?

 |Bank of Melbourne||Bank of Melbourne Banking||Requires iOS 10.0 or later.
 Compatible with iPhone, iPad and iPod touch.||Compatible with Android devices, requires version 6.0 and above|

-- The convenience of travelling light.
+- The convenience.
 With cardless cash, you have the ability to travel light when you need to.

-- In cases of emergencies.
-You can continue to access your cash even if you've left your wallet at home.
+- In emergencies.
+You can continue to access your cash in an emergency even if you've left your wallet at home.

-- No additional costs for using it.
-The app works the same as a debit card when withdrawing money.
+- No additional costs The app works the same as a debit card when withdrawing money.
 So long as you are using ATMs in your bank’s network, you should not be charged any additional fees.

 - Increased security.
 In some ways, the app provides more security as the code is for one use only, rather than a debit card which prompts you for the same code each time you use it.

-- Only available with a few bank accounts.
+- Limited bank accounts.
 Right now, there are only a few banks in Australia that offer this feature with their accounts.